Cybersecurity services

 - Manage information assets efficiently to accomplish the mission

-Organizations should protect against the Three Priority Cybercrime Threats of:
+Organizations should protect against and prevent the Three Priority Cybercrime Threats which are costly in time, money, and reputation.
+These include:

 - Data breaches – compromise of confidential data.
-They have many negative effects, require notification to government and affected parties, damage reputation, and more.
+This may require investigation, notification to government and clients and customers, and damage reputation.

-- Ransomware – locks computer systems making them unusable.
+- Ransomware – locks computer systems and data making them unusable.
 The organization is extorted to pay a significant ransom to the cybercriminals to try regain access to systems and data.
-Business disruption and reputational harm follow.
+This may also be a data breach.

-- Theft of funds – creating fiscal devastation.
-Large payments can be diverted and stolen.
-The funds may never be recovered, are not insured, and litigation and other disruption ensue.
+- Theft of funds – large payments can be diverted and stolen.
+The funds may never be recovered and may not be insured.
+Litigation and other disruption ensue.

 Organizations should comply with legal requirements.